JasonSpjute/workbook/src/reflections/wk3/04-Day.md

 ## Review the code generated from the bcw-template and reflect on the proxy objects from yesterday, and your understanding of the observer pattern today.
 With this knowledge, explain how the magic of the bcw-template uses these two concepts to manage and update the dom.

+The proxystate is a proxy of the appstate.
+If you are getting data from it, it will run through isValidProp() first to determine if it is a valid property.
+If it is not, it returns an error.
+If it is, it returns the target[property].
+If you are setting new data, it will fist run isValidProp.
+It will return an error if it is not a valid property.
+Then it sets the property's value in the object.
+From there it will run it through the event emitter.
+The event emitter broadcasts the data to any functions that have access to it.